-- Early Nutrition screening, consideration of cancer cachexia and screening for sarcopenia can allow for earlier dietetic support, referral to formal prehabilitation programs or referral to other routes of increasing exercise such as Macmillan Move More / Exercise on prescription schemes. - Early nutritional assessment and development of treatment plans to tackle these issues can improve tolerance of treatments, surgical outcomes and overall survival.
+- Early Nutrition screening, consideration of cancer cachexia and screening for sarcopenia can allow for earlier specialist dietetic support, referral to formal prehabilitation programs or referral to other routes of increasing exercise such as Macmillan Move More / Exercise on prescription schemes and improving lifestyle. - Early nutritional assessment and development of treatment plans to tackle these issues can improve tolerance of treatments, surgical outcomes and overall survival. - More evidence is needed for treating sarcopenia and cancer cachexia in pancreatic cancer patients. - Using a standardised approach to prehabilitation for pancreatic cancer patients as part of further prospective trials will help to strengthen the evidence base behind its likely benefits to patient outcomes.